serilog-contrib/Serilog.Sinks.Network/README.md

 }

 ```

-This logger flattens that structure so it is more likely to fit into an existing logstash infrastructure.
+The LogstashJsonFormatter flattens that structure so it is more likely to fit into an existing logstash infrastructure.

 ```